suneeta-mall/suneeta-mall.github.io/_posts/2023-01-07-ChatGPT_vs_me_kids_book_author.md

 #### Verdict

 Nice plot setting, nice choice of theme, and context.
 Nice job.
 I find it's very peripheral, explaining a lot about the setting but nothing about science.
-Maybe it’s the prompt.
-Let's give another go.
+Maybe it’s my prompt.
+Let's give it another go.

 ### Prompt

-*Write a 6-7 year old kids’ book on Sir Isaac Newton's discoveries with Cassie as protagonist*
+*Write a 6-7 year old kids’ book on Sir Isaac Newton's discoveries with Cassie as a protagonist*

 #### ChatGPT's Response